-One of our favourite seasons to travel and explore Scotland is autumn, with the colour of the leaves on the trees changing, the misty mornings and some really beautiful light, whats not to love.
-So, when we got the opportunity to stay at Unigar Cottages, Orkney, we were excited to see what it would be like at this time of year.
+One of our favourite seasons to travel and explore Scotland is autumn.
+The colour of the leaves on the trees changing, the misty mornings and some really beautiful light, whats not to love.
+We were excited to see what it would be like for our stay at Unigar Cottages, Orkney.

-Last year I visited for work and was treated to blue skies, rolling green landscape and calm sea.
+I have visited for work on several occasions and was treated to blue skies, rolling green landscape and calm sea.
 This trip was a bit different (read: completely different).

-Arriving in Stromness on Monday morning and after getting some breakfast we headed straight out to our self catering cottage near Quoyloo, just eight miles away from the ferry terminal.
+We arrived in Stromness on Monday morning on the first North Link ferry to leave Scrabster.
+Just ninety minutes later and we were keen to get some breakfast we headed straight out to our self catering cottage near Quoyloo.
+It’s just eight miles away from the ferry terminal.
 The directions I had been sent in my confirmation email were easy to follow and got us to the door first time (this doesn’t always happen, even in the city!).

 First impressions from the outside were good and the view was even better.